ZSH64/lan/my-interview.md

  - how many clusters did you have?
  - How large was the cluster? how many nodes did you have there?
 - What advantages do you see in using K8s in general?
+- How can you perform rolling updates with zero downtime in Kubernetes?
+    - Rolling updates with zero downtime can be achieved by using readiness probes in Kubernetes
+- How do you protect yourself from the upgrade going wrong?
+How do you roll back?

 - Do you see any workload that you'd never put in K8s for some reason?
 If I told you we have a cluster of VMs and want to cut costs by moving them all to K8s, is there any use case you consider not suitable for K8s?Do you see any workload that you'd never put in K8s for some reason?
-- Can you explain how you would perform a rolling update or rollback in Kubernetes?
+- Can you explain how you would perform a rollback in Kubernetes?

 **K8S:**